sea7reen/Pubuliu/README.md

-# QRcode
+# Pubuliu
-my first code for qr.
+my first code for Github.This is use JS to realize puboliu.